Therapy as part of self-care to heal from the past, gain clarity in the present, and reclaim inner peace.

 KJC respects people’s cultures, gender & sexual identities.

-She holds a bachelor’s degree in anthropology with additional studies in sociology, women's studies, and education, as well as a master’s in community counseling.
+She holds a bachelor’s degree in anthropology with additional studies in sociology, women's studies, a post-bachelor degree in education, as well as a master’s in community counseling.
+Education: University of North Texas, Northern Arizona University, University of Texas at Arlington & University of Phoenix.

 Kara has been licensed by the Arizona Board of Behavioral Health as a counselor since 2008.
 She has been independently licensed as a Licensed Professional Counselor since 2011.